-My doctoral thesis (1995) was revised and published by Routledge in hardcover, in 1999, as the 25th volume of their Studies in the History of Economics series.
+My doctoral thesis (1995) was revised and published by Routledge in hardcover, in 1999, as the 25th volume in the Studies in the History of Economics series.

 During the 2000s Marx’s Concept of Money was issued as an eBook and, due to continued demand, in economics courses and as a research referece, released as a paperback in 2014 and is still in print.

 Recently, Routledge selected this work for inclusion in the Routledge Historical Resources: History of Economic Thought online platform of resources for students and academics, giving them ‘access to the best and most relevant book and journal content from Taylor & Francis, on the particular subject that each covers and to facilitate searching for outstanding resources clear and easy’.

 Fastidious in its detail, it carefully reconstructs all the obvious textual sources and hints scattered through Marx’s project … Nelson’s book mirrors Marx’s great work, in that it pursues something closer to structural analysis yet issues less expectedly in political urgency … book-ended by a sense of ecological crisis … Nelson’s is a valuable contribution. — Peter Beilharz (2001) ‘Book review‘, Thesis Eleven 67: 122–27.

 The highlight of the book is the two-pronged critique of Marx’s commodity theory of money and the dial

 ectical method, which is developed through most chapters of the work …